 The wellbeing and mental health of our children is as important as their physical health.
-This has always been the case and even more so now with the uncertainty that Covid 19 has brought into our lives.
+This has always been the case and even more so now with the uncertainty of the financial world and the impact that Covid 19 has brought into our lives.

-If your child is anxious or worried about coronavirus (COVID-19), there are things you can do to help.
+If your child is anxious or worried there are things you can do to help.
 If they're struggling with their mental health, there is advice and support available to help you support them and keep them safe.

 There's a lot of uncertainty in the world at the moment.
 And there won't always be answers to the questions your children are asking.
 But with support you can help your child to have these conversations in a safe and open way.

-The Anna Freud Centre have a collection of resources to support the wellbeing of everyone during this period.
-They have also created a video about how you to talk and support children at this time.
+The Anna Freud Centre have a collection of resources to support the mental health and wellbeing of children and families.

-On the CAMHS website there are a collection of resources about mental health and wellbeing and Coronavirus.
+On the CAMHS website there are a collection of resources about mental health and wellbeing.

 When we are worried or anxious, it can be even more challenging to sleep well.
 The NHS have a collection of ideas to promote better sleep and good sleep habits.